vpon-sdk/vpon-sdk.github.io/en/ios/ios-advanced.en.md

 # Crazy Ad
 ---
-Banner expands to take over the whole screen and automatically closes after 5-7 seconds.
+Crazy Ad is a kind of Banner Ad that will expands to full-screen size automatically and close after 5-7 seconds.

 <img src="{{site.imgurl}}/Crazyad.png" alt="" class="width-300"/>

-## Setting
+## How to Set Up Crazy Ad
 ---
-Choose whether or not to use crazy advertisement from License Key Application.

-Enter in <http://console.vpon.com/> for Taiwan Vpon Platform.

-Example:
-![CrazyadSetting]
+1. [Register as a Vpon Publisher] first
+2. Apply your own License Key in the [Publisher Panel](http://console.vpon.com/)
+3. Choose if you want to enable Crazy Ad

 [CrazyadSetting]: {{site.imgurl}}/CrazyadSetting.png

 # Corona User
 ---
-This guid shows how to use Corona SDK and display Vpon ads.
-We suggest you use Web SDK method.
-To use ad services:
-You can load local html files using this API like webView:request( "localfile.html", system.ResourceDirectory ).

-You can see the contents of html from Vpon wiki: [Web SDK]({{site.baseurl}}/web/)
+1. Please refer to [Vpon Web SDK Integration Guide]({{site.baseurl}}/web/) to prepare a HTML file with ad request
+2. Load the HTML file in WebView, for example, webView:request("localfile.html", system.ResourceDirectory)

-See more Corona SDK Document: [Corona Document](http://docs.coronalabs.com/api/library/native/newWebView.html)
+> **Note:** To know more about Corona, please refer to [Corona Document](http://docs.coronalabs.com/api/library/native/newWebView.html)

+[Register as a Vpon Publisher]: {{ site.baseurl }}/ios/registration/